-You will use the Early Education Portal to claim for the children.
-You must make sure that all data submitted to SCC is accurate.
-For all claims in the Early Education Portal by the end of the first month you will receive the balance (value of claims less the estimate payment) on the 15th of the following month (or nearest working day).
+You will use the Early Education Portal to claim for the children once the new term has begun.
+You must make sure that all data added to the portal is accurate.
+For all claims in the Early Education Portal by the end of the first month you will receive the balance (value of claims less the estimate payment) by the 15th of the following month (or nearest working day).